mind-and-motion/mind-and-motion.github.io/index.md

    <img src="{{ site.url }}{{ site.baseurl }}/assets/per-ola-kristensson.png" alt="Per Ola Kristensson">
 </div>

-Per Ola Kristensson is ...
+Per Ola Kristensson is a Professor of Interactive Systems Engineering in the Department of Engineering at the University of Cambridge and a Fellow of Trinity College, Cambridge.
+He is a co-founder and co-director of the Centre for Human-Inspired Artificial Intelligence at the University of Cambridge.

 <div style="clear: both;"></div>